EmanuelVegaGlz/Activity4/README.md

-# Activity4
+# Activity 4
-Installing software from the terminal
+*Installing software from the terminal*
+Emanuel Vega - A01710366